mitchellfchan/IKB/FAQ.md

 ### To purchase IKB, call the buy() function and send a quantity of ETH.
 The tokens you buy are automatically credited to your account.

 ### Be sure to include enough gas in your transaction.
 The IKB contract uses more computation than typical token contracts.
 It is recommended that you send up to 500000 gas to ensure your transaction is executed.
 Note that even this amount of gas will result in a transaction fee costing less than a penny.
+The IKB contract is unlike most other token contracts in that the more tokens you are purchasing, the more gas is required to run the transaction.
+This is because the IKB contract produces detailed records of provenance for each token sold, which requires a certain amount of gas per token.

 ## How many IKB are initially available?
 The first series of IKB consists of 31 tokens, and each costs 0.1 ΞTH.
 Each subsequent series consists of only 10 tokens, at a price double that of the previous series.
 The contract will automatically return change if you try to purchase more tokens than are available, or if you send extra ΞTH.
 For more information, consult the blue paper.